 You can also pick the advanced search option under the search bar which allows you to search only for business names.

 You can also do a mock registration for a business and see if the name is available.
 You can do this by logging into ct.gov (make an account if necessary) then look for the tabs of “Start your business” and “Register your business”.
 Then, in the process of working through the steps you be prompted if the name is available.

 When registering a name with the State of Connecticut all that is needed is a non-exact name as another business.

 So even a slight variation will be allowed when registering the business.

 But, in general, it’s best to pick a different name which won’t be confused with another.

 Search for variations of the name:

-In general, it’s best to search for variations of the name you plan to have -- to see what else is out there and you’ll be able to see the quirks in the above databases.
+In general, it’s best to search for variations of the name you plan to have -- to see what else is out there.

 Variations mean: searching for –